Licensing And Runtime Access

 Feature Availability

-The active runner key determines which transports, clustering options, reporting sinks, and extensions are available for the run.
+The active runner key decides which transports, clustering options, reporting sinks, and extensions are available for the run.

 Config Surface

-Set the runner key with WithRunnerKey(...) or LoadStrike:RunnerKey.
+Set the runner key with WithRunnerKey(...) or the LoadStrike:RunnerKey config value.
 Host classification is automatic, so there is no RunnerEnvironment setting to keep in sync.

 Environment Rules

 LoadStrike classifies laptops, desktops, and mobile devices as local, and CI, Kubernetes, and server hosts as remote.
-Remote environments require a remote-capable runner key.
+Local runner keys are limited to automatically detected local devices, while remote runner keys can be used across local and non-local environments.

 Runtime Checks